neondatabase/postgresql_anonymizer/docs/masking_functions.md

 Not that some `dummy_` functions are not implemented for certain locales.
-If you wish to contribute or ask for missing fake data, please contact directly the [fake-rs] project, which the library that this extension is using under the hood !
+If you wish to contribute or ask for missing fake data, please contact directly the [fake-rs] project, which is the library that this extension is using under the hood !

 [fake-rs]: https://github.com/cksac/fake-rs